Louis, Prince of Nassau-Saarbrücken: Career

 After his father's death in 1768, Louis took up the business of government in Nassau-Saarbrücken.
 He largely continued his father's economic policies, but was increasingly subject to financial constraints, so that he had to mortgage the Lordship of Jugenheim to the principality of Nassau-Usingen from 1769 until 1777.
 In 1770, he requested Emperor Joseph to appoint a Debt Commission.
 This commission was dissolved in 1782.
 Since his financial position was still tight, Louis moved his seat of government from the palace in Saarbrücken to his smaller hunting lodges in the surrounding area, such as Schloss Jägersberg.

 Despite his tight financial position, Louis was able to complete some construction projects.
 In 1769, he constructed the Ludwigberg palace and garden on the Malstatter Bahn.
 In 1775, he completed the Ludwigskirche by Friedrich Joachim Stengel, which his father had begun.

 He was an enlightened absolutist ruler.
 He issued new regulations for agriculture and forestry and reformed the school system.
 He also reformed the penal code and abolished torture.

 Personal life

 On 30 October 1766 Louis married at Schwarzburg Castle to Princess Wilhelmine of Schwarzburg-Rudolstadt (1751–1780).
-The marriage was an unhappy one, and Wihelmine retreated to Halberg Castle, where she raised their son:
+The marriage was an unhappy one, and Wilhelmine retreated to Halberg Castle, where she raised their son: